Skip to content

 URL: `/v1/write/metric'"}, data dropped

-This error indicates that the request /v1/write/metric was discarded because its X-Global-Tags did not satisfy any of the Dataway rules.
+This error indicates that the request /v1/write/metric was dropped because its X-Global-Tags did not satisfy all the rules on Dataway.

-At the same time, in the Datakit monitor (datakit monitor -V), in the lower-right DataWay APIs panel, the column Status will show Not Acceptable, indicating that the corresponding Dataway API request was discarded.
+At the same time, in the Datakit monitor (datakit monitor -V) in the lower right corner of the DataWay APIs panel, the Status column will have Not Acceptable output, indicating that the corresponding Dataway API request was dropped.

 $ curl -s http://localhost:9529/metrics | grep datakit_io_dataway_api_latency_seconds_count